 Lateral collateral ligament injury occurs in the knee following a varus force across the knee.
 This may occur due to a blow to the medial side of the knee or a force that causes hyperextension of the knee.

-Lateral collateral ligament is the ligament of knee that originates close to the lateral epicondyle and inserts onto the fibular head.
-Lateral collateral ligament is often grouped with popliteofibular ligament and the popliteus tendon and are together termed as posterolateral corner.
+The lateral collateral ligament is the ligament of the knee that originates close to the lateral epicondyle and inserts onto the fibular head.
+The lateral collateral ligament is often grouped with popliteofibular ligament and the popliteus tendon and are together termed as the posterolateral corner.

 This posterolateral corner acts as the primary restraint to external rotation stress across the knee.